liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/snapshot-generator.md

 ---
-layout: default
+title: "New SnapshotGenerators"
 ---

-## Defining a New liquibase.snapshot.SnapshotGenerator Implementation
+# New SnapshotGenerator Implementations

-### Overview
+## Overview

+When working through [milestone 2](../milestone2-step2), you will often need to create new [liquibase.snapshot.SnapshotGenerator](https://javadocs.liquibase.com/liquibase-core/liquibase/snapshot/SnapshotGenerator.html) implementations.

+These are what convert the "describe what you want to snapshot, not how to do it" requests into the driver calls and metadata queries your database understands.

+## Flow

-Liquibase defines a database-independent metadata model in [liquibase.snapshot.DatabaseSnapshot](https://javadocs.liquibase.com/liquibase-core/liquibase/snapshot/DatabaseSnapshot.html)
+Liquibase defines a database-independent metadata model in [liquibase.snapshot.DatabaseSnapshot](https://javadocs.liquibase.com/liquibase-core/liquibase/snapshot/DatabaseSnapshot.html).
 That model contains standardized [liquibase.structure.DatabaseObject](https://javadocs.liquibase.com/liquibase-core/liquibase/structure/DatabaseObject.html) objects such as
 [liquibase.structure.core.Table](https://javadocs.liquibase.com/liquibase-core/liquibase/structure/core/Table.html).

-The snapshot logic used in not just `liquibase snapshot` but also `liquibase diff` and `liquibase diff-changelog` relies on [liquibase.snapshot.SnapshotGenerator](https://javadocs.liquibase.com/liquibase-core/liquibase/snapshot/SnapshotGenerator.html) implementations to read the database's metadata and create the corresponding `DatabaseObject` objects
+The snapshot logic used in `liquibase snapshot`, `liquibase diff`, `liquibase diff-changelog`, and any other "check the current database structure" operations relies on `liquibase.snapshot.SnapshotGenerator` implementations to read the database's metadata and create the corresponding `DatabaseObject` objects.

 ```mermaid
 sequenceDiagram